Showing posts with label calligraphy. Show all posts

 These were made into printing plates in Giza ‒ where they already had experience with printing maps in offset.
 Printing was also done there.

 Type printing is a letterpress process.
-The types/sorts leave small indentations on the paper: the types/sorts press the printing ink into the paper.
+Types/sorts leave small indentations on the paper: they press the printing ink into the paper.
 Offset is planographic: the paper absorbs the ink; you can't find indentations.
 With his eyes, Mohr saw that it was not handwritten.
 But he does not know that type print can only be recognised with the sense of touch (not by vision).
 And neither did Prof. Dr. Murks.

 "That's nonsense, instead of elaborately typesetting and printing that ONCE, why not have a calligrapher write it?"
 This fails to appreciate the technoid sense of accuracy of the editors of 1924.
 To this day, there is no one except ʿUṯmān Ṭaha (UT) who is as accurate as the typesetting or the computer.